nicokaiser/hugo-theme-gallery/README.md

 - `sort_by` -- property used for sorting images in an album.
 Default is `Name` (filename), but can also be `Exif.Date` (only works if all images have EXIF tags).
 - `sort_order` -- sort order.
 Default is `asc`.

-### Custom CSS
+### Customization

-This theme uses Tailwind CSS, which is compiled using PostCSS.
-Some CSS variables can be used to create a customized look:
+The theme is very opinionated but kept simple to you can create a customized version.
+CSS is generated with Tailwind, PostCSS and Hugo Pipes, so you can use additional Tailwind utility classes in your custom templates.

-Add a `assets/css/custom.css` to your site and adjust the values to your needs (see the example in `exampleSite`).
+Custom CSS can be used in `assets/css/custom.css` (see the example in `exampleSite`).

 ## Author